IanLee1521/macpatch.github.io/_posts/2015-06-04-quick-start-guide-for-linux.md

 MacPatch requires the use of MySQL database.
 The database can be installed on the first server built or it can be installed on a separate host.
 MySQL version 5.5.x or higher is required.
 MySQL 5.6.x is recommended due to it's performance enhancements.
 Also, the MySQL InnoDB engine is required.

 #### Setup MacPatch MySQL Database
 Run the following script via the Terminal.app.
-Please note, you will need to know the MySQL root user password.
+You will need to know the MySQL root user password.

 	% /Library/MacPatch/Server/conf/scripts/MPDBSetup.sh